What Local Offices Can I Run for?

 When you’re running for a local office, knowing who the incumbent is tells you who you would potentially run against or replace.
 This information can help you gauge the competitiveness of the seat.
 For example, an incumbent seeking a different office won’t put up a fight for their current seat, but an open seat might mean a more competitive primary election.

 Cities themselves often have websites and directories with local offices listed on them.
 Even smaller towns usually have some contact information available.
-Look at the image below to see an example of how even small towns can have detailed directories to aid in your research.
+Look at the image below for an example of how even small towns can have detailed directories to aid your research.

 The Unity Board of Selectmen